 A field type for numeric values with fractional values within a specific range.

 A field type that can store dates, times, or dates and times.

-A field type identified at publishing time as containing features that are logically grouped, based on a unique characteristic or behavior of the data.
+A field type identified at publishing as containing features that are logically grouped based on a unique characteristic or behavior of the data.

 The values stored in coded string fields often have attribute domains applied.
-Attribute domains are used to restrict the values found in the field and can be coded values (i.e. a pre-defined set of allowed values) or a numeric range.
+Attribute domains are used to restrict the values found in the field and can be coded values (that is, a predefined set of allowed values) or a numeric range.
 Coded value domains can be applied to any field type, whereas range domains can be applied to any numeric or date data type.